mozilla/persona/docs/AWS_DEPLOYMENT.md

 The output contains instructions for use.
 Note that every occurance of `some_name_i_chose` will be replaced with the name *YOU* chose.

+IMPORTANT: Amazon charges money by the hour for running instances.
+Destroy instances when they are no longer needed to avoid unexpected charges.

 ## Deploying code to your server

 The deployment process sets up a 'git remote', which just means it runs